 After uninstalling any previous versions of WSOP, it is necessary to install the current WSOP release.
-Install the Web Services Option Pack explains how to do this.
+Installation explains how to do this.

 As described previously, in the current WSOP release the keys and tokens are stored in a database.

 Older WSOP versions (WSOP2.1 and earlier) store the keys in file in /opt/nfast/kmdata/local folder.